solodev/cloud-documentation/src/marketplace/catalogs/add/index.md

 Adding a new catalog is as simple as:

-1. Enter a name for you catalog
+1. Enter a name for your catalog
 2. Enter a brief description for your catalog
 3. Click the blue add button